Satellogic: Satellite launches

-While the first three spacecraft were early prototypes, the following 31 satellites corresponded to four consecutive iterations and incremental versions of Satellogic's ÑuSat design (Mark I to Mark V).
+Satellogic has launched 50 NewSat spacecraft, a 50 kg small satellite design optimized for high-capacity imaging.
+NewSat delivers 50 cm super-resolution imagery with a 6.5 km swath, capturing all spectral bands at their native resolution—eliminating the need for pan-sharpening.
+This preserves spectral integrity, avoiding the quality trade-offs common in sensors that rely on pan-sharpening to achieve similar resolution.

 Since 2018, Satellogic has a tradition of naming their spacecraft after important women scientists.
+Satellogic maintains a listing of the women in STEM it has celebrated through satellite names.

 On 19 January 2021, it was announced that SpaceX would become their preferred rideshare vendor, the first due in June 2021.
 In May 2022, a new multi-launch agreement with SpaceX for the next ~60 satellites was announced.